Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

-# Snoogens Arena Beast Mastery Hunter
+# Snoogens Arena Beast Mastery Hunter OUTDATED
 ![alt text](https://i.imgur.com/0jBmW4H.png)

 A PVP only rotation with a specific focus on Arena, however with full support for Battleground usage.